25 Best Sankranti Recipes

 All you have to do is invite your friends and family and enjoy these perfect recipes.

 I’m all geared up to celebrate this festival once again with my delicious recipes to guarantee good fortune in the coming year.
-You too can use these 5 simple tips to prepare for a Healthy & Auspicious Sankranti.
+You too can use these 5 simple tips to prepare for an Auspicious Sankranti.

-5 Tips to prepare for a Healthy & Auspicious Sankranti
+5 Tips to prepare for a Auspicious Sankranti

-- Surya Namaskar: Sun has been regarded as the god for energy, prosperity & health, so this day start by offering water to the Sun God in a copper utensil.
+1. Surya Namaskar: Sun has been regarded as the god for energy, prosperity, so this day start by offering water to the Sun God in a copper utensil.
 Adding red flowers will only make it more auspicious and help bring prosperity & good health in the coming year.
 Plant a new tree or flowers in your house so you can use them year-long and get in a good habit of thanking the sun god.

-- Make your kitchen Sankranti ready: The practice of pre-Sankranti cleaning is not only the best way to welcome prosperity but also a healthy lifestyle.
+5. Make your kitchen Sankranti ready: The practice of pre-Sankranti cleaning is not only the best way to welcome prosperity but also a balanced lifestyle.
 And your kitchen plays an integral part in it.

 25 Best Sankranti Recipes